tekumara/gh-doctor/README.md

   gh-doctor ssh [flags]

 Flags:
-  -g, --ghtoken           Use GH_TOKEN env var then GitHub CLI for token -h, --hostname string   GitHub hostname (default "github.com") -k, --keyfile string    Private key file (default "~/.ssh/[hostname]") -m, --manual            Prompt to manually add the key to your GitHub account -r, --rotate            Rotate existing key (if any)
+  -d, --doctoken          Use the GitHub Doctor OAuth app to upload the key -g, --ghtoken           Use GH_TOKEN env var then GitHub CLI OAuth app to upload the key -h, --hostname string   GitHub hostname (default "github.com") -k, --keyfile string    Private key file (default "~/.ssh/[hostname]") -r, --rotate            Rotate existing key (if any)

 Global Flags:
       --help   Show help for command
 ```

-## Alternative methods of authentication

-You won't be able to use gh-doctor OAuth app to obtain a token:

-1. When using a Github Enterprise Server (GHES) host, or
-1. For organisations that have not approved the gh-doctor OAuth app (see below)

-In these cases you can either:

-1. use an existing token in the GH_TOKEN env var or the GitHub CLI to authenticate via the `-g` flag
-1. manually add the ssh key via the `-m` flag
+## Uploading the key

+### Manual upload

+By default gh-doctor will prompt you to manually upload the key.
+This does not require gh-doctor to authenticate to GitHub using a token.
+It is guaranteed to create SSH keys that work for github.com, Github Enterprise Server (GHES) hosts, and any organisation.

+### OAuth app (-d)

+This uses the gh-doctor OAuth app to obtain an OAuth token with the `admin:public_key` scope.
+This token is used to upload the SSH key.

+The token is used once and not stored anywhere.

+By default [access via third-party applications](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data/about-oauth-app-access-restrictions) to organisation resources is restricted.
+For your SSH key to work with organisation repos, you must request the gh-doctor OAuth app be [approved for use in your organisation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps).

+Because of this, the gh-doctor OAuth app is most useful for github.com personal repos.

+### GitHub CLI app (-g)

+This will use any token in the GH_TOKEN environment variable, falling back to obtaining one from the [GitHub's official cli tool](https://github.com/cli/cli) (which must be installed separately).
+This token is used to upload the SSH key and must have the `admin:public_key` scope.

+Unlike the gh-doctor OAuth app, this works by default for GHES and organisation resources because the GitHub CLI is considered an [internal OAuth app](https://docs.github.com/en/apps/oauth-apps/using-oauth-apps/internal-oauth-apps) and does not require approval for use.

+NB: GitHub can only generate [long-lived OAuth tokens](https://github.com/cli/cli/issues/5924).
+The GitHub CLI persists these in the keychain, but `gh auth token` will [return the token in plaintext](https://github.com/cli/cli/issues/8237) bypassing any keychain security.
+It is therefore less secure that using a gh-doctor OAuth app token which is never stored.
+However, this is moot if you are already using the GitHub CLI.

+### Organisations that use SAML single sign-on

+If your organisation uses SAML single sign-on [authorise your SSH key](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for use with the organisation.

 ## Troubleshooting

 ### I can authenticate but can't pull or push an organisation repo

+This happens when:

+- your organisation uses SAML single sign-on and the [key hasn't been authorised](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on)
-By default [access via third-party applications](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data/about-oauth-app-access-restrictions) to organisation resources is restricted.
-Request the gh-doctor OAuth app be [approved for use in your organisation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps).
+- you use a gh-doctor OAuth token to upload the key and the gh-doctor OAuth app has not been [approved for use in your organisation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps)

-If your organisation uses SAML single sign-on [authorize your SSH key](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for use with the organisation.

 ## FAQ